These days, it seems whenever technology is mentioned in the media, there is a new buzzword to boot.

 This concept is vital when it comes to internet privacy because it prevents companies or governments from paying to prioritize their traffic.

-Without Net Neutrality, an Internet Provider could pay to prioritize the traffic of their video streaming service over Netflix’s.
+Picture this: Without Net Neutrality, an Internet Provider could pay to prioritize the traffic of their video streaming service over Netflix’s.
 This could mean that Netflix’s service would be terrible in that area, forcing users to sign up to the Internet Provider’s service instead.